 Purging only

-nginxleavesnginx-commonand/etc/nginx/behind.
-Include both package names when you want a clean removal.
+nginxleavesnginx-commonand can leave the optional module bundle on Debian 11.
+Include the common package and bundle names when you want a clean removal.

 sudo apt update